mysterious-ben/intro-website/src/templates/blog/cross_validating_time_series.md

 Here are some of the findings.

 1) **For stationary processes**, blocked k-fold CV is generally superior to WF validation, showing smaller bias and variance for earlier folds.
-The images below show estimated model MAE by fold using CV (left) and WF validation (right) for Linear Regression on an ARMA time series.
+The images below show estimated model MAE (= mean average error) by fold using CV (left) and WF validation (right) for Linear Regression on an ARMA time series.

 <!-- ![[/static/images/ts_cv_arma_lr.png|200]] ![[/static/images/ts_wf_arma_lr.png|200]] -->
 <div class="double_img_container">